MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-backends/targets/help.md

 ## Commands:
 ```
 create      Create a new target on specific backend
-create      Create a new target on specific backend
 delete      Delete a target on specific backend
-replace     Replace targets on specific backend
 replace     Replace targets on specific backend
 ```